fenggo/ReaxFF-nn/README.md

-## Impliment the ReaxFF-nn in GULP package
+## Impliment the ReaxFF-nn in the GULP package